How To Get Clients Online: 11+ Proven Strategies (+ find BIG clients)

 3. Try Digital Advertising

-It’s a no-brainer that only sponsored posts from Facebook Pages surface in newsfeeds.
-Because of this, many freelancers and small business owners decide to just bite the bullet and pony up the advertising dollars.
+You’ve probably noticed that only sponsored posts from Facebook Pages surface in newsfeeds.
+Because of this, many freelancers and small business owners decide to bite the bullet and pony up the advertising dollars.

 Of course, you can boost posts for as little as $1 per day for impressions, and $5 per day for clicks likes, and other engagements.
 This might not seem like much, but it can quickly add up, month over month.